MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 Once purchased and deployed by an organization, your Copilot plugins are incorporated into a unified catalog representing Copilot's available skill repertoire.

-To learn more, see [Publish plugins and connectors for Microsoft 365 Copilot](./publish.md).
+To learn more, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ### Microsoft Admin Center

 For line-of-business developers and IT admins, Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)) is your one stop to upload custom Copilot plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
-Learn more about Copilot-related management options in the [Microsoft 365 Copilot extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.
+Learn more about Copilot-related management options in the [Microsoft Copilot for Microsoft 365 extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.

-For details on deploying a custom Copilot plugin or connector to your organization, see [Publish plugins and connectors for Microsoft 365 Copilot](./publish.md).
+For details on deploying a custom Copilot plugin or connector to your organization, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ## Comprehensive tools and support